CallumTeesdale/unifi-tui/README.md

 Currently, a work in progress.
 Intend to add more features as the unifi-rs library gets more features.

+I only have a UDR, some mesh APs and a flex mini so I can only test on those devices.
+If you have other devices and it doesn't work, please open an issue.

+Also, not sure how it plays with other products in the ecosystem since I don't have access to them.

 ## Usage
 ```shell